 I also wanna point out that you shouldn’t beat yourself up if you’ve been buying cruelty-free products and discovering they have animal ingredients in them after the fact.
 Nobody’s perfect, and quite honestly, some ingredients are so ambiguous (with their 14-syllable science labby names), that it’s virtually impossible to know WTF you’re buying.

-Luckily, lots of companies are incorporating logos like these:
+Luckily, lots of companies are incorporating vegan and cruelty-free logos like these: